 Use the Flexible Work Schedule Policy and telecommuting if all other options are not feasible.

-Use VPN to gain remote access of your office computer while working from home.
+Use Loyola Secure Access (LSA) to gain remote access of your office computer while working from home.